 As increased interest in electrical vehicles comes about, the need for cross-brand, rapid charging stations increases.
 The desire for a more efficient charging process that will deliver more power in less time is a major customer concern, and electrical vehicle manufacturers are responding in unique ways.
 Since a 30 minute full charging time is the goal that companies are reaching for and customers are requiring, electrical vehicle manufacturers are quickly realizing that the electrical construction of most buildings are not able to deliver the necessary AC power to achieve the goal.
 In addition, the EV’s rectifiers cannot handle high AC current delivery.
 This makes the solution obvious, that a network of publicly accessible fast DC chargers must be rolled out across highway systems.
 These DC charging stations should also incorporate the latest ultra-fast charging technology to avoid consumer irritation from long wait times.

 DC charging stations equipped with ultra-fast technology that will be available in relatively unprotected areas presents a potential danger to both the charging station and the EV itself, along with any person located in the region (we expect people to stay inside their cars during charging sessions.)
-This threat comes in the form of power surges as a result of lighting strikes to system components.
+This threat comes in the form of DC power surges as a result of lighting strikes to system components.
 In ultra-fast charging stations currently, we find that the transformers, inverters and cooling equipment can easily be located 100 meters apart or more.
 This creates the issue that a lightning strike to the equipment even long distances away can create a power surge that travels along connectivity lines, easily damaging the expensive components in the system and potentially creating a highly risky situation for anyone inside the vehicle at the time of the strike.
-Through the integration of surge protection devices and systems both along these connectivity lines as well as at critical pathways, the risks of losses in the form of equipment as well as life can be diminished significantly.
+Through the integration of DC surge protection devices and systems both along these connectivity lines as well as at critical pathways, the risks of losses in the form of equipment as well as life can be diminished significantly.
 Through adequate risk reduction, more aggressive and powerful charging technology can be put into widespread use.